plast-lab/doop/docs/docker/README.md

   busybox/nano are installed by default.

-* For old builds of Doop (with dynamic "+" dependencies in Gradle), the Gradle build scripts may have to edited prior to "distZip" for reproducibility.
+* For old builds of Doop (with dynamic "+" dependencies in Gradle), the Gradle build scripts may have to be edited prior to "distZip" for reproducibility.